ifurusato/rp2040-i2c-slave/README.md

 byte as status.
 There is currently no facility for returning longer messages, though this is a future goal of this project.

-The I2CSlave class works with any RP2040.
-The RP2040 requires 10K pullup
-resistors on SDA and SCL to operate correctly.
-There are implementations for three types of displays: a Neopixel, a WS2812 RGB LED, or the Pico's single red LED.
+The I2CSlave class in theory works with any RP2040 board.
+There are implementations here for three types of displays: a Neopixel, a WS2812 RGB LED, or the Pico's single red LED.

 The implementation uses Python (CPython) on the Raspberry Pi as the master and MicroPython on the RP2040 as the slave.
 It communicates over default